gsoft-inc/wl-squide/docs/guides/migrate-to-firefly-v9.md

 1. Convert all deferred routes into static routes.
 [View example](#removed-support-for-deferred-routes)
 2. Add a `$key` option to the navigation item registrations.
 [View example](#new-key-option-for-navigation-items)

+### Isolated development

+If your module is set up for [isolated development](../guides/develop-a-module-in-isolation.md), ensure that you also apply the [host application migration steps](#migrate-an-host-application) to your isolated setup.